zaiy0/zaiy0/README.md

 ### Hi there 👋

-_Someone who is learning_ ✨
+Someone who is learning ✨

-enthusiast knowledge

 "HELLO WORLD"